martinsung00/Nike-Replica-Reviews-Service/README.md

 ## Reviews Service

 ## Description
 The reviews service is one of the four services that are being rendered onto a proxy-server.
-Reviews allow the client to see the product's reviews and comments.
+The reviews service renders product reviews and user-generated comments onto the client.

 ## Table of Contents